simonpasi96/vitefait-xr/README.md

 - 👋 Hi, I’m @vitefait-xr
-- 👀 I’m interested in Unity scripts
+- 👀 I’m interested in Unity scripts.
-- 🌱 I’m currently learning how to write short and clean scripts
+- 🌱 I’m currently learning how to write short and clean scripts.
-- 💞️ I’m looking to collaborate on making useful tools
+- 💞️ I’m looking to collaborate on making useful tools.
-- 📫 How to reach me -> on Twitter: https://twitter.com/vitefait_2
+- 📫 Reach out to me on Twitter https://twitter.com/vitefait_2

 <!---
 vitefait-xr/vitefait-xr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.